dorkodu/business/Jobs.md

 ### Our tech stack

 We love open source.
 If we need a tool, first we make a research, see what's been done in the open source world.
-Then tailor the existing solutions and create our own solution.
+Then tailor the existing solutions and create our own tools, methods and technologies.

 #### This sounds hard at first, but it works!